openvinotoolkit/openvino/docs/install_guides/installing-openvino-raspbian.md

 The OpenVINO™ toolkit quickly deploys applications and solutions that emulate human vision.
 Based on Convolutional Neural Networks (CNN), the toolkit extends computer vision (CV) workloads across Intel® hardware, maximizing performance.
 The OpenVINO toolkit includes the Intel® Deep Learning Deployment Toolkit (Intel® DLDT).

 The OpenVINO™ toolkit for Raspbian* OS includes the Inference Engine and the MYRIAD plugins.
 You can use it with the Intel® Neural Compute Stick 2 plugged into one of USB ports.
+This device is required for using the Intel® Distribution of OpenVINO™ toolkit.

+> **NOTE**: There is also an open-source version of OpenVINO™ that can be compiled for arch64 (see [build instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingForRaspbianStretchOS)).

 Because OpenVINO for Raspbian* OS doesn't include Model Optimizer, the ideal scenario is to use another machine to convert your model with Model Optimizer, then do your application development on the Raspberry Pi* for a convenient build/test cycle on the target platform.